SanBingYouYong/llms/README.md

 Import with `from llms import helper` for single instance, or import the `LLMHelper` class directly.

+Use the `slim` branch to add only necessary files as a git submodule: `git submodule add -b slim https://github.com/SanBingYouYong/llms`

 API keys loaded through `.env`

 ```